gis-ops/dbscan-clustering/README.md

     └── reducers
 ```

-We do not have to worry about the public folder but feel free to read more about [webpack](https://github.com/webpack/webpack) in general if you are interested how it bundles and builds the application, e.g. [this tutorial](https://tutorialzine.com/2017/04/learn-webpack-in-15-minutes).
+We do not have to worry about the public folder but feel free to read more about [webpack](https://github.com/webpack/webpack) in general if you are interested how it bundles and builds the application [( tutorial)](https://tutorialzine.com/2017/04/learn-webpack-in-15-minutes).

 ## Step 2 - Let's create a map!

-With the first steps in place, we can start getting our hands dirty with the code of our first react components.
+With the first step in place, we can start getting our hands dirty with the code of our first react components.
 Navigate to our `src` folder which will hold the first couple of javascript source files.

 ### index.js